-Love, goodness and communication of good is the immutable glory and perfection of the divine nature and nothing can have union with God, except which partakes of this goodness.
-The love that brought forth the existence of all things, changes not through the fall of its creatures, but is continually at work to bring back all fallen nature and creature to their first state of goodness.
-All that passes for a time between God and His fallen creature, is but one and the same thing working for the same end.
-Though this is called wrath that called for punishment, curse and death, it is all from the beginning to the end, nothing but the work of the first creating love and means nothing else and does nothing else but those works of purifying fire which must and alone can burn away all that dark evil which separates the creature from its first created union with God.
-God's providence from the fall to the restitution of all things, is doing the same thing as when he said to the dark chaos of fallen nature, "Let there be light."
+Love, goodness and communication of good is the immutable glory and perfection of the divine nature and nothing can have union with God, except what partakes of this goodness.
+The love that brought forth the existence of all things, does not change through the fall of its creatures, but is continually at work to bring back every fallen nature and creature to their first state of goodness.
+Everything that passes for a time between God and His fallen creature is the same thing working for the same end.
+Though this is called wrath that called for punishment, curse and death, it is all from the beginning to the end, nothing but the work of the first creating love.
+It means nothing else and does nothing else but those works of purifying fire that must and alone can burn away all the dark evil that separates the creature from its first created union with God.
+God's providence from the fall to the restitution of all things is doing the same thing as when he said to the dark chaos of fallen nature, "Let there be light."
 He still says and will continue saying the same thing until there is no evil of darkness left in all that is nature and creature.
-God creating, God illuminating, God sanctifying, God threatening and punishing and God forgiving and redeeming is but one and the same essential, immutable, never ceasing, working of the divine nature.
-That in God which illuminates and glorifies saints and angels in heaven is that very same working of the divine nature which wounds, pains punishes and purifies sinners upon earth.
+God creating, God illuminating, God sanctifying, God threatening and punishing, and God forgiving and redeeming is only one and the same essential, immutable, never ceasing, working of the divine nature.
+What in God illuminates and glorifies saints and angels in heaven is that very same working of the divine nature that wounds, pains, punishes, and purifies sinners upon earth.

-If long, long ages of fiery pain and tormenting darkness fall upon many or most of God's apostate creatures, they will last no longer than until the great fire of God has melted all arrogance into humility and all that is self has died in the long agonies and bloody sweat of a lost God, which is that all-saving cross of Christ which will never give up its redeeming power until sin and sinners have no more a name among the creatures of God.
-If long ages hereafter can only do that for a soul departing this life under a load of sins which days and nights might have done for a most hardened pharaoh or a most wicked Nero while in the body, it is because while the soul is in the body it has only the nature and state of fallen Adam, but when flesh and blood are taken from it, the strong apostate nature of fallen angels is found in it which must have its state and place in that blackness of darkness of a fiery wrath that burns in them and their kingdom.
+If long, long ages of fiery pain and tormenting darkness fall upon many or most of God's apostate creatures, they will last no longer than until the great fire of God has melted all arrogance into humility and everything that is self has died in the long agonies and bloody sweat of a lost God, that is that all-saving cross of Christ that will never give up its redeeming power until sin and sinners have no more a name among the creatures of God.
+If long ages hereafter can only do that for a soul departing this life under a load of sins that days and nights might have done for a most hardened pharaoh or a most wicked Nero while in the body, it is because while the soul is in the body it has only the nature and state of fallen Adam, but when flesh and blood are taken from it, the strong apostate nature of fallen angels is found in it that must have its state and place in that blackness of darkness of a fiery wrath that burns in them and their kingdom.